xalpol12/kuka-ar/README.md

 #### `App install problem`
 Check if you have "install from unknown sources" enabled in your device settings.
 If so, then try to install it several time and if popup with warning occurs - ignore it.
 If this won't help try to install a previous version.

+#### `Java jar command missing`
+To run `.jar` file, java JDK is required.
+Recommended version for this project is [Java JDK 17 Termurin](https://www.oracle.com/pl/java/technologies/downloads/#java17).

-### `Problem not found on this list?`
+### Problem not found on this list?
 If you encounter any bugs, issues or if you are missing any feature - feel free to submit an [issue](https://github.com/xalpol12/kuka-ar-all/issues).
 Describe a problem or feature as precisly as you can and mark it with proper label.

-### `Java jar command missing`
-To run `.jar` file, java JDK is required.
-Recommended version for this project is [Java JDK 17 Termurin](https://www.oracle.com/pl/java/technologies/downloads/#java17).

 ## Contribution :accessibility:
 Any contribution is welcome.
 If there are not any issues currently requested by users feel free to submit new one, and get started working over it.